We can help you sell Group Life cover

 - For excepted schemes, lump sums are usually tax-free and do not count towards a member’s LTA but must meet certain conditions.

-- Our Group Life lump sum benefits, whether registered or excepted, are written under a discretionary trust: which means that under current legislation they are not subject to any income tax and/or inheritance tax.
+- Our Group Life cover lump sum benefits, whether registered or excepted, are written under a discretionary trust: which means that under current legislation they are not subject to any income tax and/or inheritance tax.

 - Your clients can choose different levels of cover, grouping their employees by benefits to reflect multiples of salary or lump sum limits.